 What is Scarecrows in the Garden?

 Amateurs, ATL artists, families, local businesses, and more all come together to create their very own scarecrow to be exhibited at the garden.
-You can even view it at night at their incredible Fest-Of-Ale beer festival which begins on October 5th and runs until October 28th!
+You can even view it at night at their incredible Fest-Of-Ale beer festival which begins on October 5th, and runs Thursday – Saturdays all of October!

 What are the deets?